FLUX-SE/all_docs/documentation/3_Dynamic_Section_Settings.md

 ## Dynamic Ratio Inverter (31)
 When engaged, the behavior of the Dynamic Ratio is inverted.
-The ratio value is increased depending of the de- tected signal dynamic.
+The ratio value is increased depending of the detected signal dynamic.

 ## L.I.D.
 (Level Independent Detector)(32)